hemantksingh/messup-learn/People/Influence.md

 * Adjust your goals to avoid resistance, stepping on other's toes is never a good idea especially in its early stages.

 * Allow people to surface any disagreements, counter arguments, and frustrations.
-Acknowledge that you've heard them.
-Engage them by allowing them to have some ownership of the outcome.
+Acknowledge that you've heard them and understand their point of view. *Get curious not furious* Engage them by allowing them to have some ownership of the outcome.

 * Think about how you can use resistance to get critical feedback on your ideas and test underlying assumptions.
 Reframe the issue using questions like “How might we…?" to help people think differently about the issue.
 Invite them to explore different alternatives.